-You can cut down your intake of excess calories and sweeteners by taking the time − reading labels − and avoiding foods packed with added empty calories that your body absolutely doesn’t need.
-You have choices.
-Lots of them.
-Know when to recognize a red light and stop, when to proceed with caution, and when to give it a go:
+You can cut down your intake of sugary foods by taking the time − reading labels − and avoiding foods packed with added empty calories.
+Shop smartly, especially when it comes to these foods:

-- Tomato / pasta sauce: Yellow light.
-Tomato sauce generally has more than 2 teaspoons of sugar for each ½ cup serving, not to mention high sodium content.
-For the green light: Shop carefully.
+- Tomato / pasta sauce: Tomato sauce generally has more than 2 teaspoons of sugar for each ½ cup serving, not to mention high sodium content.
+Shop carefully.
 Seek out brands with the lowest amount of sugar per serving.
 Organic sauces tend to be lower in sugar.
 Better yet, make your own sauce from fresh tomatoes.

-- Canned beans: Yellow light.
-Canned beans, especially baked beans, often contain added sugar.
+- Canned beans: Some canned beans – like baked beans – contain added sugar.
 My recommendation: If you don’t want to cook beans from scratch, be sure to read labels.
-Some products are free of sweeteners.
+Many products are free of sweeteners.

-- Chocolate: Long yellow light.
-While milk and white chocolate varieties get the red light from me, I am a big fan of dark (70 percent or higher) chocolate because it contains healthy compounds.
-Be sure to limit yourself to 1 or 2 small pieces at a time: moderation is key.
+- Chocolate: While milk and white chocolate varieties get the “it’s just not worth it” thumbs down from me.
+I am a big fan of dark (70 percent or higher) chocolate because it contains healthy compounds.
+Be sure to limit yourself to a few small pieces at a time: moderation is key.

 My Bottom Line on Sugar

-Select no-sugar-added foods whenever you can.
+Try to eat a diet of unprocessed foods.
+When you can’t avoid choosing processed foods, select no-sugar-added varieties whenever you can.
 Your body will thank you for it!

 References and Additional Resources: